FFmpeg/FFV1/ffv1.md

 An optional transparency Plane can be used to code transparency data.

 JPEG2000-RCT is a Reversible Color Transform that codes RGB (red, green, blue) Planes losslessly in a modified YCbCr color space [@!ISO.15444-1.2016].
-Reversible Pixel transformations between YCbCr and RGB use the following formulae.
+Reversible pixel transformations between YCbCr and RGB use the following formulae.

 SVGI:!---
 SVGI:![svg](rgb1.svg "rgb 1")